 - 2 is mild urge

-Coping behaviors used: Note how you attempted to cope with the urge to use.
+Coping behaviors used: Note how you cope with the urge to use.
 If it helps, note the effectiveness of your coping technique.

-Many people in addiction recovery try to cope with their urges by gritting their teeth and toughing it out until the urge passes.
-Some urges, especially if and when you first return to your old using environment, are overwhelmingly strong.
+Many people in addiction recovery try to cope with their urges by gritting their teeth and toughing it out until the craving passes.
+Some urges are overwhelmingly strong, especially if you return to your old using environment.
 When this happens, it can be useful to stay with your urge to use until it passes.

 This technique is called urge surfing.
-This metaphorical term may be used because the urges of addiction can feel like ocean waves.
-They start small, then grow larger and gather momentum, and finally they break on the rocks or crash on the shore and dissipate.
+This metaphorical term is used because the urges of addiction can feel like ocean waves.
+They start small, grow larger and gain momentum before finally crashing on the shore.
 You may find it helpful to use this metaphor as a way to get through your urges.
-You can imagine yourself as a surfer who will ride the wave, staying on top of it as it builds and gains momentum until it crests, breaks, and disperses into the harmless, foamy surf.
+You can imagine yourself as a surfer who rides a wave, staying on top of it as it builds and gains momentum until it crests, breaks and dissolves into harmless, foamy bubbles.

 The basis of urge surfing is similar to that of many martial arts.
 You overpower an opponent by first going with the force of the attack.
 By joining with your opponent’s force, you can redirect it to your advantage.
-This type of technique to gain control by first going with the force or momentum of your opponent allows you to take control and also to conserve your energy.
-Urge surfing is similar.
+This type of technique allows you to take control while conserving your energy.

-1. Take an inventory of how you experience the urge or craving.
+- Take an inventory of how you experience the urge or craving.
 Sit in a comfortable chair with your feet flat on the floor and your hands in a comfortable position.
 Take a few deep breaths and focus inward.
-Allow your attention to wander through your body.
-Pay attention to where in your body you experience the craving and what the sensations are like.
+Allow your attention to wander throughout your body.
 Notice each area where you experience the urge and tell yourself what you are experiencing.
-You might notice, “My craving is in my mouth and nose and in my stomach.”
+You might notice, “My craving is in my mouth and nose, or in my stomach.”

-2. Focus on one area where you are experiencing the urge.
-Assess the exact sensations in that area of your body.
-Do you feel hot, cold, tingly, or numb?
+- Focus on one area affected by the urge.
+Assess the exact sensations in that specific area of your body.
+Do you feel hot, cold, tingly or numb?
 Are your muscles tense or relaxed?
-Describe the sensations to yourself and make note of any changes that occur in the sensations.
-Your inward observations may be, “My mouth feels dry and parched.
+Describe the sensations to yourself and make note of any changes that occur.
+Some inward observations may be, “My mouth feels dry and parched.
 There is tension in my lips and tongue.
 I keep swallowing.
 As I exhale, I can imagine the smell and taste of marijuana.”

-3. Assess each part of your body that experiences the craving.
-Pay attention to and describe to yourself the changes that occur in the sensations.
-Notice how the urge comes and goes.
+- Assess each part of your body that experiences the craving.
+Pay attention to the parts of your body that experience cravings and assess what these sensations are like.
+Describe the changes that occur with each sensation, and take note of how the urge comes and goes.
 After a few more minutes of being attentive to your urge, you will likely find that it goes away.

-Most people notice that after several minutes of urge surfing their craving vanishes.
-The purpose of this exercise, however, is not to make the craving go away but to experience the craving in a new way.
-If you practice urge surfing with each craving, you’ll become more familiar with them (and what triggered them), and you’ll learn how to ride them out until they go away easily.
+Most people notice that a craving vanishes after several minutes of urge surfing.
+The purpose of this exercise is to experience the craving in a new way.
+If you practice urge surfing with each craving, you’ll become more familiar with your addiction triggers while learning how to ride them out until they go away easily.
 Most importantly, you will learn that you can ride them out.